Chetana2211/assignment2-VEERLAPATI/README.md

 |    Hyderabad      |           Forum Srujana Mall  |           1 Day           |
 |    Delhi          |           Red Fort            |           2 Days          |
 |    Mumbai         |           Gateway of India    |           2 Days          |

+---

+## Quotes
+> "The purpose of our lives is to be happy." — *Dalai Lama*
+>
+> "If you want to live a happy life, tie it to a goal, not to people or things."– *Albert Einstein*